Saikumar778542/Temperature-Monitoring-System/README.md

 The STM32L4’s ADC converts the Analog voltage from LM35 into a digital value.
 ADC value = (Input Voltage / Reference Voltage) × (2ⁿ − 1)

-6.Processing:
+5.Processing:

 The microcontroller calculates the actual temperature using the formula:
 Temperature(°C)=(ADC_Value×Vref/(2^n-1))/10mV

-7.Data Transmission (UART):
+6.Data Transmission (UART):

 The temperature value is sent from STM32L4 to the PC via UART communication at a predefined baud rate (e.g., 115200 bps).

-8.Data Logging / Display:
+7.Data Logging / Display:

 On the PC, serial terminal software displays the temperature readings continuously.
 Optionally, readings can be saved to a file for further analysis.

-Formulas for conversion:
+8.Formulas for conversion:
 	Voltage V in = ((Digital value * Vref)/(2^n)-1))
 	Temperature = Vin *100
 		Here Vref=3.3 voltage